“Mom, is 145 too high of a heart rate?” I only mildly panic…

 “No I mean like really sad.
 The heaviness in my chest.
 It’s familiar, not painful or foreign.
 It’s sadness.
 That’s why it’s there.”
 I fight to keep the ever persistent tears at bay.
 “I’m so sad Ma, I’m sad because I’m scared.”

-“Why don’t you have a good cry Chelsea?
+“Why don’t you have a good cry dear?
 You know you need to.”
 She pleads with me.

 My voice cracks with a wet hue of hurt, “I know how much this is breaking you too Mom.
 I don’t want you to see me upset.
 I need to cry to someone I know won’t take my tears and have to cry themselves out of that shared pain later.
 I know I’m gonna be okay.
 I know that, but to be okay I have to be weak and vulnerable sometimes before I can get strong again.”